Butterfly Effects and Battleship Defects

 While the Japanese are readying for a follow-up strike with their reserve of 63 D3A Val dive bombers—a C6A reconnaissance aircraft from Shōhō spots Dorsetshire and Cornwall as they steam unescorted back to rejoin Force A. Nagumo waffles on whether to follow-up on Columbo or strike the cruisers, he decides for the former; but also orders that his reserve B5N Kates, to be rearmed with torpedoes to deal with the cruisers.
 The Vals are joined by half a dozen Zeroes.
 The second strike runs into much better-coordinated opposition from the British, losing six and claiming eight losses.
 By the time the Kates are ready to prosecute Dorsetshire and Cornwall, the orbiting Jake is intercepted and destroyed by a pair of Fulmars from Formidable; it is downed before it completes an updated report, allowing the British cruisers to change direction and speed.
 Further searches fail to re-establish contact, and Nagumo estimates that the interceptors were launched from shore, not carriers.

 In the early afternoon, Somerville launches eight Albacores on a sweep to establish a fix on the Japanese task force.
-At approximately 1630, the two scouts from Quiberon spot three Japanese carriers (Shōhō, Akagi, and Kii) steaming southeast just over 100 nautical miles away; though both aircraft somehow fail to spot the other four carriers in the immediate vicinity of the 1st Carrier Division.
-Zeros manage to down one of the scouts before it can complete its report (relaying location and strength but not speed), but the second aircraft makes a complete report before its radio is damaged by cannon fire.
+At approximately 1630, a scout from Quiberon spots the Japanese carrier force steaming southeast just 100 nautical miles away; however it is unable to complete its report before its radio is destroyed, sending its location but not any details of the enemy force.

 Somerville’s fighter screen, with fighter interception assisted by the fleet’s radar-equipped ships, keeps the Japanese blind.
 Nagumo is not helped by the fact that he massively overestimates the range of the British fleet, so several scouts that could have discovered Somerville fail to spot him.
 Critically, a floatplane No. 2 from Atago launched on a bearing of 140 degrees fails to return, which convinces Nagumo and his staff that Somerville is operating to their south-southeast while he is actually to their west-southwest.

 Nagumo spends April 6 and April 7 searching the seas to the southeast of Ceylon for the Eastern Fleet to no avail as Somerville sends Force B to Kenya and Force A to the western coast of India.
 On April 8 and April 9, Nagumo steams north and finally attacks Trincomalee on April 11.
-He finds an alert and ready, but overall less dense, defenses.
+He finds an alert and ready, but less dense, defense waiting for him.
 Nagumo launches 132 aircraft at Trincomalee; in the resulting attack against the emptied harbor, the Japanese lose seven aircraft while shooting down 15 British fighters.

 Nine unescorted Blenheim bombers manage to sneak up on Nagumo.
 They pierce the Kido Butai’s air patrol without being spotted, and while Hiryū does spot them as they close in, they fail to report their sighting until after the bombers have dropped their bombs around Akagi.
 They fail to hit the ship, but splinters from two near misses decapitate the ship’s pilot and wound Nagumo’s flag aid.
 Zeros swarm the retreating bombers but only manage to down four while losing two of their own.
 After this and an attack on shipping fleeing from Trincomalee along the coasts, Nagumo withdraws.